Skip to content

 A scan overview section explains the nature of the scan, including testing scope, methodology, tools, targets, scan type, approach, and date.
 This information is essential to validating the scan, interpreting the scan results, ensuring compliance, and informing your approach to vulnerability management

-Identified vulnerabilities & security insights
+Identified vulnerabilities and security insights

-Mitigation & remediation recommendations
+Mitigation and remediation recommendations

 Vulnerability scan reports often provide mitigation and remediation recommendations based on the scan’s findings and the severity of the vulnerabilities.
 This aspect of a report can be helpful for planning your response, giving you a starting point and providing actionable information.

-Steps to act on a vulnerability scan report
+How to act on a vulnerability scan report

 1. Review summary findings